Faculty and Staff Biography

 Deborah Charbonneau is an Associate Professor in the School of Information Sciences.
 Prior to joining the faculty, she held positions at the Vera P. Shiffman Medical Library at Wayne State University and the Spencer S. Eccles Health Sciences Library at the University of Utah.
 She also served as Principal Investigator for the Urban Health Partners program, a public health outreach project funded by the National Library of Medicine/National Institutes of Health where she facilitated partnerships between the library and community agencies to address issues of health equity and health disparities.
 Her research has been funded by various government organizations and encompasses investigations into how information technologies can be effective in enhancing the skills of health providers serving historically underrepresented communities.
 She has been an invited guest speaker to health departments, community groups, and public libraries.

-Deborah will be a visiting Research Fellow at the Smithsonian in Washington, D.C. in Fall 2018.
+Deborah was a visiting Research Fellow at the Smithsonian in Washington, D.C. in Fall 2018.
 She was selected as the 2015-2017 New Leader for the Association for Information Science and Technology (ASIS&T).
 Deborah also received the 2014 Donald A. B. Lindberg Research Fellowship from the Medical Library Association.

-Dr. Charbonneau is currently working on research projects that explore the following:
+Dr. Charbonneau is currently working on research projects that investigate the following:

 1. Adoption and acceptance of interactive health technologies among cancer survivors